BrianLesko/stepper-control/readme.md

 To reverse the motor direction of a bipolar stepper, simply reverse the polarity of the second coil.

 ## Half stepping
+Full stepping uses the full power of each coil, while half stepping uses partial activation to cut the repeatable steps from 1.8 degrees to 0.9 degrees.
+In the process, holding torque is sacrificed.

+To make a bipolar motor complete a half step:

 &nbsp;